Who doesn’t love a steaming hot shower after a tiring day at work?

-We suggest checking the floors and walls for dampness if there’s a sudden drop in hot water pressure without any visible leaks.
+We suggest checking the floors and walls for dampness if there’s a sudden drop in hot water or have no hot water pressure without any visible leaks.
 These signs will tell you if any leaking pipe behind the walls or floor needs to be repaired or replaced.

 How To Deal With Hot Water System Problems?